We only have one life.

 Freedom is an essential part of happiness.
 Especially, during the pandemic, our freedom of movement but also our freedom of speech was reduced.
 That concerns me.
 It concerns me even more that too many people just accept this.
 No need to use violence but let’s not stop critical thinking and voicing concerns.
 The freedom we have today was hard fought by the generations before us.
 We must not give that up lightly.

-The ultimate freedom for me means that I am able to do what I want when I want, and where I want.
+Themeans that I am able to do what I want when I want, and where I want.
 In other words, it's freedom of activity, time, and location.
-That’s what I work towards.
-Vanlife is one manifestation.
+That’s what I work towards. or are examples about how this manifests.

 I recommend that you too define what’s the freedom you want, then work for it and defend it.